Yi (dinosaur): Description

 The only known specimen of Yi qi preserved a heavy covering of feathers.
 Unusually, based on its classification as an advanced theropod in the clade Pennaraptora (a group containing theropods with advanced, bird-like feathers), the feathers were all very simple in structure and "paintbrush-like", with long quill-like bases topped by sprays of thinner filaments.
 All these structures were rather stiff.
 The feathers covered most of the body, starting near the tip of the snout.
 The head and neck feathers were long and formed a thick coat, and the body feathers were even longer and denser, making it difficult for scientists to study their detailed structure.
 The longest feathers, with a length of about six centimetres, were present behind the upper arm and the shinbone.
 The metatarsus of the foot had a feather covering also.

 Small patches of wrinkled skin were also preserved, between the fingers and the styliform bone, indicating that unlike all other known dinosaurs, the planes of Yi qi were formed by a skin membrane rather than flight feathers.
 The membrane stretched between the shorter fingers, the elongated third finger, the styliform bone, and possibly connected to the torso, though the inner part of the wing membrane was not preserved in the only known fossil.
 This would have given the animal an appearance similar to modern bats, in an example of convergent evolution.
 However, in bats, the membrane stretches between the fingers only, no styliform wrist bone being present.
 Ossified styliform bones are found, however, in the wings of some modern gliding animals like flying squirrels.
 The greater glider, and the prehistoric gliding rodent Eomys quercyi, also have a similarly long cartilaginous styliform element.

 On twelve positions the fossil was checked by an electron microscope for the presence of melanosomes, pigment-bearing organelles.
-All nine feather locations showed eumelanosomes, which cause a black colour.
-In the head feathers also phaeomelanosomes were present, rendering a more yellow-brownish hue.
+All nine feather locations showed eumelanosomes.
+In the head feathers also phaeomelanosomes were present.
 On the membranes, only one observation had a positive result, of phaeomelanosomes.
 The eumelanosomes of the calf feathers were exceptionally large.